denniskigen/ampath-forms-old/docs/getting-started/create_a_form.md

 ## Step 4.
 Add a section

 Add a section by clicking `Create new section`.
-We'll add a section to the Form labelled `Consent`.
+We'll add a section to the form labelled `Consent`.
 Sections are rendered in collapsed mode by default.
 Make sure to set `isExpanded` to `true` so the section gets rendered in expanded mode.

 ![Add a section to the form](/img/add-section.png)